Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Service Definition/Service Definition.md

 source:
 aliases:
 ---
-> [!todo] View do get deployed to the database me thinks...
-> Views defined as projections on entities are in fact deployed as database artefacts.
-At least in the HANA Cloud service.

-The Service Layer in the [[SAP Capire]] Framework defines the API contracts for accessing your application's functionality and exposes the [[domain model]] through standardized interfaces.
+The Service Layer in the [[SAP Capire|CAP]] Framework defines the API contracts for accessing your application's functionality and exposes the [[domain model]] through standardized interfaces, ensuring consistent access patterns while maintaining a separation of concerns between the core data model and external consumers.

-In [[SAP Capire]], services are declared using [[CDS]] service definitions, which specify which entities are exposed and what operations are allowed.
-The Service Layer acts as a controlled gateway between clients and your application's core business logic.
+In [[SAP Capire|CAP]], services are declared using [[CAP CDS|CDS]] service definitions, which specify the entities to expose and the allowed operations.
+The Service Layer acts as a controlled gateway between clients and the application's core business logic, enforcing consistency, validation, and access rules.

-Service [[Views & Projections]] in the Service Layer are not persisted as separate database objects.
-Instead, they provide virtual views of the underlying [[domain entities]], which are mapped to persistent tables.
-When clients interact with these projections, [[SAP Capire]] translates the operations to the corresponding domain entities, ensuring data modifications are properly stored while maintaining the projection's view semantics and access controls.
+Service [[Views & Projections]] are defined in the `service.cds` file.
+When deployed to a database such as [[PostgreSQL on SAP BTP]] or [[SAP HANA Cloud]], these projections are materialized as actual database artifacts.
+They are no longer purely virtual but become database views or other deployable objects, allowing clients to interact with them like standard tables while maintaining selection, aggregation, or transformation logic. [[SAP Capire|CAP]] automatically maps operations on these projections back to the underlying domain entities, ensuring that data modifications are persisted correctly and access controls are applied.

-The Service Layer ensures consistent access patterns while maintaining a separation of concerns between your domain model and external interfaces.
+By materializing projections as database artifacts, [[SAP Capire|CAP]] ensures efficient, consistent access to data while preserving a clear separation between the domain model and service interfaces.

 **Sources**
 - [SAP Capire - Providing Services](https://cap.cloud.sap/docs/guides/providing-services#providing-services)